ibm-cloud-docs/containers/cs_cluster.md

 1. Select the {{site.data.keyword.Bluemix_notm}} account where you want to verify your {{site.data.keyword.containershort_notm}} access policy.
 2. From the menu bar, click **Manage** > **Security** > **Identity and Access**.
 The **Users** window displays a list of users with their email addresses and current status for the selected account.
 3. Select the user for whom you want to check the access policy.
-4. In the **Service Policies** section, review the access policy for the user.
+4. In the **Access policies** section, review the access policy for the user.
 To find detailed information about the actions that you can perform with this role, see [Overview of required {{site.data.keyword.containershort_notm}} access policies and permissions](#access_ov).
 5. Optional: [Change your current access policy](#change_access).

     **Note:** Only users with an assigned Administrator service policy for all resources in {{site.data.keyword.containershort_notm}} can change the access policy for an existing user.
 To add further users to an {{site.data.keyword.Bluemix_notm}} account, you must have the Manager Cloud Foundry role for the account.
 To find the ID of the {{site.data.keyword.Bluemix_notm}} account owner, run `bx iam accounts` and look for the **Owner User ID**.